Sidney Kimmel Medical College Office of Admissions

 3. When you receive your results, please RENAME your file (Last Name, First name - Fingerprinting Results).
 Then UPLOAD this file.

-International Students who need a form I-20 or sponsorship to study full-time at SKMC should email the Office of International Affairs at OIA@jefferson.edu after acceptance to begin the process of transferring from another U.S. university or obtaining initial immigration documents.
-The office can also be reached at 215-503-4335.
+International Students who need the form I-20 or sponsorship to study full-time at SKMC should email the Office of International Services (OIS) at OIS@jefferson.edu after acceptance and paid deposit, to begin the process of transferring from another U.S. university or obtaining initial immigration documents.
+OIS helps students with immigration matters, acculturation and related issues.
+The Office may also be reached at 215-503-4335.

 We believe that critical thinking and problem-solving are essential skills for physicians.
 Our curriculum is designed to engage students in active learning by delivering content in multiple modalities, such as small groups, team-based learning, labs, and selected lectures where appropriate.
-Faculty members act as the facilitators of the curriculum, and are available to answer questions and offer clarification.
+Faculty members act as the facilitators of the curriculum and are available to answer questions and offer clarification.
 But the onus of learning is on YOU.

 Consider this quote from Peter Brown's book, Make it Stick: The Science of Successful Learning: